Englishson0909/Fall2024/assing01.md

- # TITLE: Beyond the Pages
+ # Title: Beyond the Pages

 ## 1. Objectives:
 (1) Students are able to understand a part of the story.